vanjacatak4/sauna-code-challenge/README.md

 - turns can be letters or `+`
 - it doesn't matter what lays beyond `x` on the path

-Notice: Valid input examples are mostly jagged matrices (rows don't contain the same number of elements) so that's evidently OK.
+Notice: Valid input examples are mostly jagged matrices (rows don't contain the same number of elements) so keep that in mind when loading data.